DhananjayYaadav/Restaurent-Management-System/README.md

 All have the password: 123456

-## 🤝 Consulting / Coaching
-Stuck with some problem?
-Need help in solution development, guidance, training or capacity building?
-I am a Full Stack Engineer turned Project Manager with years of technical and leadership experience in a diverse range of technologies and domains.
-Let me know what problem you are facing at <b>snapdk2@gmail.com</b> and we can schedule a consultation meeting to help you get through it.

 ## 👨‍💻 Technical Skills & Expertise

 - Development of Web Applications, Mobile Applications, and Desktop Applications